Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 But if you have an empty Container, this shouldn’t affect you.
 This method is still a great option if you don’t have a lot of time and you only want to track pageviews instead of events.

-Install Facebook Pixel with Google Tag Manager
+Install Meta Pixel with Google Tag Manager

-We’ll start with the quick and dirty method.
-First, let’s navigate to the Facebook Events Manager and find our pixel.
-Click the business tools menu icon, then select Events Manager.
+1. First, let’s navigate to the Meta Events Manager and find our pixel.

 Screenshot of Pixel Events Manager data sources page with pixel data source highlighted